tstandley/freeze_dried_data/README.md

 If you key by hash, storing your train, val, and test sets in the same file can reduce the chance of having train/test or train/val overlap.

-Custom Splits also maintain order.
+Custom Splits can also maintain order.
 This makes it easy to compare a ciriculum with random training for example.

 Splits also take the place of sharding in many cases.
 With one split per shard, only the index for the selected split is stored in memory.
 Everything else can remain on disk.
 And everything can still remain in a single file.

+Splits can be loaded as part of the path with the ^ separator.
+This allows flags for which file to load to also specify which split.

+Using the + signifier in the split specificaiton, the union of two or more splits can be loaded (i.e. split='train+val' will load the union of the train and val splits)

 ### Custom Serialization and Deserialization
 FDD allows custom functions for serializing and deserializing data.
 This flexibility is especially useful when dealing with complex data types or when performance optimizations are necessary.
 It also allows on-the-fly compression where the compression algorithm can be chosen on a per-column basis.
 Finally, custom serialization can be much more efficient when storing tensors (numpy, pytorch, etc.)

+Custom serializers/deserializers are stored with ```dill``` in the `.fdd` file so that they do not have to be respecified when loaded.

 ### Custom Properties
 Custom properties are a great place to store dataset metadata such as dataset cards or the code/parameters used to generate the data.
 In read mode, properties are loaded from disk only when accessed, so this need not incur a runtime cost.